 Chore Chart Placement

 Location, location, location!
-With anything else, where the charts are located is key.
+Where the charts are located is vital to anything else.
 When the kids were younger, we posted their chore charts on the fridge where everyone could see them.
 It also served as a visual reminder to complete chores.
 Thanks to fibromyalgia, I struggle with remembering even the daily tasks, so the kitchen was the best place to keep them right under our family calendar.

 We had a list of daily chores and 'bonus' chores on their charts.
 These were additional, optional chores.
 I would think of the chores I needed help with and write down different ones on each child's chart according to their age.
 If they didn't do it, it was no big deal.
 If they did complete it, then at the end of the week, they got a reward—just a little extra incentive for helping out around the house.